-Bruises and Muscle Contusions
+Muscle Bruises and Contusions

-What is a Bruise and How do they Occur?
+What is a bruise and how do they occur?

+Muscle bruises are the result of your body colliding with a solid object, (or a solid object colliding with your body).
+When this occurs, the soft tissues under your skin (muscle fibers and connective tissue) are crushed but the skin does not break or rupture.
 When these soft tissues are damaged, blood from the ruptured capillaries leaks out under the skin and pools, causing the area to swell and form a red or purplish mark that can be sore and tender to touch.
 The symptoms associated with bruises are pain, swelling and restricted movement.

 Types of Bruises